 Letta rejected the notion of a two-speed Europe in which a handful of countries decide and set the pace, saying he believes solutions that will be good for Italy’s troubled economy will be good for Europe as a whole.

 "I don’t share the idea of those who think that solutions that are good to jumpstart growth in a country like Italy is something bad for Germany," he said.
-He said he was "absolutely committed" to ensuring that "very clear, very precise" measures to help growth be put in place at the summit.

 "We can’t have a Europe in which the rest of the continent falls apart and two countries or three countries do well," Letta said.